PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 On April 30, 1973, Nixon fired his adviser John W. Dean, who had previously sung like a canary on the laps of federal investigators.
 It turned out that Dean could sing even better after losing his job.

 Also on April 30, 1973, Nixon accepted the resignations of his chief of staff, H.R.
-Haldeman, and his assistant for domestic affairs, John D. Ehrlichman.
+Haldeman, his assistant for domestic affairs, John D. Ehrlichman, and his attorney general Richard G. Kleindienst.

 Nixon used his dramatic voice, especially during the final minutes of this speech.
 This speech could make you feel guilty about having bothered the president with the Watergate affair at all, when he has so much more important things to do.